foxriver76/ioBroker.denon/README.md

 * display.brightness

-   *Number value which represents the display brightness.
+   *String value which represents the display brightness.
 The value can also set the display brightness by the following encoding:*

    *0: Off --> turns display off*